-6. Subcontracts.
-CSXT shall be permitted to engage outside consultants, counsel and subcontractors to perform all or any portion of the Engineering Work.
+- 6. Subcontracts.
+CSXT shall be permitted to engage outside consultants, counsel and subcontractors to perform all or any portion of the Engineering Work. - 7.
+Notices.

-7. Notices.
 All notices, consents and approvals required or permitted by this Agreement shall be in writing and shall be deemed delivered (i) on the expiration of three (3) days following mailing by first class U.S. mail, (ii) on the next business day following mailing by a nationally recognized overnight carrier, or (iii) on the date of transmission, as evidenced by written confirmation of successful transmission, if by facsimile or other electronic transmission if sent on a business day (or if not sent on a business day, then on the next business day after the date sent), to the parties at the addresses set forth below, or such other addresses as either party may designate by delivery of prior notice to the other party:

-If to CSXT: CSX Transportation, Inc. 500 Water Street, J301 Jacksonville, Florida 32202 Attention: Director Project Management - Public Projects
+Jacksonville, Florida 32202 Attention: Director Project Management - Public Projects lf to Agency: